Haunted Places in the World

 - 10. Kehoe House, Savannah, Georgia

 Halloween is always associated with ghost stories.
 You must have heard about the spirits wandering in the long halls of some famous British castles.
 Then again, there are stories about cruise ship murders and UFO sightings.
 You’re bound to come across a few haunted sites wherever you go now, and the ghost tours even back some of these.
 Few of these spooky locations are worth paying a visit even when you aren’t inclined towards paranormal activities.
-You must check out a few of these global hotspots in the pursuit of fascinating histories, exquisite locations, and elegant architecture.
+You must check out a few of these scariest places on earth and global hotspots in the pursuit of fascinating histories, exquisite locations, and elegant architecture.

 Find Out the Most Haunted Places in the World: